NashFP/computer-chess/jorendorff+cpp/README.md

 8.  o-o     Bxc3    (<kbd>b4c3</kbd>)
 9.  bxc3

-This is the only way Microchess can castle.
+This is the only way MicroChess can castle.
-In fact, because Microchess doesn&rsquo;t really support castling, after **8. o-o** the user has to move white&rsquo;s rook manually by typing <kbd>h1f1 Enter</kbd>!
+In fact, because MicroChess doesn&rsquo;t really support castling, after **8. o-o** the user has to move white&rsquo;s rook manually by typing <kbd>h1f1 Enter</kbd>!